APPEALS COUNCIL REVIEW

 The first objective in seeking review at the Appeals Council level is to obtain a full review and avoid a summary denial.
 The second objective is to win a reversal or at least a remand.
 A remand indicates the Appeals Council doubts the medical and other evidence is sufficient to support a denial of benefits.
 A third objective is to preserve a record for appeal at the Federal Court level.
 See Dianna Cannon, Social Security Disability Claims, Volume 1, § 7:2, 190 (2019).

-If you need help with an appeal to the Appeals Council, call our office.
-We can discuss the benefits of appealing or filing a new application.
+If you need help with an appeal to the Appeals Council or you are struggling to decide what to do about an unfavorable decision, call our office.
+We will talk to you for free and discuss the benefits of appealing or filing a new application.
 Call or contact Cannon Disability Law today.